Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Discussion

 \section{Discussion}

 Tipping point analysis is a useful statistical method for sensitivity analysis of time-to-event endpoints when informative censoring is suspected.
-It is routinely performed during a regulatory review to assess the robustness of estimated treatment effect in the main analysis of clinical trials, providing additional evidence to support the benefit risk assessment of an experimental drug.
-Before conducting any tipping point analysis, an essential first step is to compare key baseline characteristics between patients who dropped out and those who did not in each arm.
-If there are meaningful differences, such as in disease severity, comorbidities, or other prognostic factors, these suggests that patients who dropped out may have a different expected outcome than those who remained making the trial susceptible for informative censoring.
-In such cases, assessing the clinical plausibility of pessimistic or optimistic assumptions in a tipping point framework as well as the choice imputation mechanism can be informed by these observed differences.
+In case of suspected informative censoring, such analyses are increasingly requested as part of regulatory review to assess the robustness of estimated treatment effect in the main analysis of clinical trials, providing additional evidence to support the benefit-risk assessment of an experimental drug.
+In this paper, we have described three methods to conduct these analyses and interpret their results.